Disclosure: Some links on this page are affiliate links. If you purchase through these links, we may earn a commission at no extra cost to you.

 What about insurance?

-Insurance coverage for orforglipron is still uncertain until after FDA approval.
-What we can reasonably expect based on current GLP-1 patterns: most commercial plans will likely cover it for type 2 diabetes with prior authorization.
+Commercial insurance coverage for Foundayo (orforglipron) is still being added to formularies in the weeks following the April 1, 2026 approval, so it varies by plan.
+Based on current GLP-1 patterns, most commercial plans are likely to cover it for type 2 diabetes with prior authorization.
 Obesity coverage varies dramatically by employer and plan.
-The Lilly government agreement creates a pathway for qualifying Medicare beneficiaries.
+The Lilly government agreement creates a pathway for qualifying Medicare beneficiaries at $50/month.

-What you can do now: Call your insurer and ask if they cover GLP-1 medications for weight loss.
-If they cover Mounjaro or Zepbound, there's a reasonable chance they'll add orforglipron once it's on the market.
+What you can do now: Call your insurer and ask specifically whether Foundayo (orforglipron) has been added to their formulary, and whether they cover GLP-1 medications for weight loss.
+If they currently cover Mounjaro or Zepbound, there is a reasonable chance Foundayo will be added or already is on the formulary.

 Should You Wait for Orforglipron or Start an Oral GLP-1 Now?